 Your kayak fishing jaunts will be more enjoyable with the inflatable kayak’s fishing-specific features.
 These include the adjustable Berkley Quick Set Rod Holders for hands-free fishing and the Sevylor trolling motor fittings for enhanced fishing.

 You can troll the waters, go where other inflatable kayaks cannot go, and possibly catch more fish, although keeping a slow speed is a must for safety.
+You can also try kayak helmet for safety purpose.

 The kayak also has features for storage, comfort and convenience.
 You can stow your gear, food and drinks, and fishing equipment in the mesh storage pockets and D-rings with the second seat as a possible storage area.